BLOG

 Labour Market Information and Skills Policy Reports 2024

-ESDC publishes Canada's authoritative labour market intelligence, including job vacancy rates, occupational shortage designations, and the skills forecasts that inform federal immigration and training investment priorities across all provinces and territories.
+Canada's authoritative labour market intelligence including job vacancy rates, occupational shortage designations, and skills forecasts informing federal immigration and training investment priorities.

 View source →